PHRPC Information for Researchers

 Submit all PHRPC applications and supporting material in .zip format to PHRPC@researchmb.ca.

 Please review the following page to determine if your project needs to be reviewed by PHRPC: Does My Project Require PHRPC Review?.

-Once the Provincial Research Administration System (PRAS) launches later in 2022, all Manitoba based human health research ethics, privacy, and impact review applications and amendments/post-approval processes will be submitted, processed, reviewed, and communicated through the online system.
+Once the Provincial Research Administration System (PRAS) launches in early 2023, all Manitoba based human health research ethics, privacy, and impact review applications and amendments/post-approval processes will be submitted, processed, reviewed, and communicated through the online system.
 Additional information will be provided when the system is closer to launch.
 Visit our website page for updates: PRAS.

 If you have further questions or need to submit application, please email:

 PHRPC@researchmb.ca – for new submissions, amendments, inquiries regarding PHRPC

 HIPC@gov.mb.ca – for submissions related to projects that have received conditional approval from HIPC in 2021 and are seeking full approval now

 PIMA@gov.mb.ca – for correspondence regarding research agreements and extensions with Manitoba Health; submission of publications for review (for research projects that used MB Health data); general questions about using MB Health data for research purposes.